pudly/schmopera-hugo/content/articles/upcoming.md

 * The String Orchestra of Brooklyn
 * concert features world premiere of _Four Songs from Florida Man_ (as in, those bizarre news stories that start, "Florida man...")
 * [June 8 at Roulette](https://roulette.org/event/the-string-orchestra-of-brooklyn-music-of-kline-spears-and-eastman/)

-New York Festival of Song, co-presented with Five Boroughs Music Festival, and LGBT Center

-* in the 50th year since the Stonewall uprising, and in Pride month, NYFOS presents two items of note
-* [_Manning the Canon_](http://5bmf.org/nyfos-next-manning-the-canon/), a Steven Blier-curated programme spanning two centuries of songs (and drag acts) by and about gay men, June 25
-* [_Laura Kaminsky & Friends_](http://5bmf.org/nyfos-next-manning-the-canon/)_,_ a concert led by the composer of _As One_, featuring female and lesbian composers, June 11